Gowtham-369/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-A two player customizable AI game written in OOP methodology
+A two player customizable AI game using minimax written in OOP methodology